-Boosting immunity is the name of the game in recent months and astragalus root fits the bill perfectly.
+Boosting immunity has been the name of the game in recent months; the use of astragalus root (which goes back hundreds of years) fits the bill perfectly.
 Not only is it a mild-tasting herb that’s easy to use in everyday cooking, but its seemingly gentle medicinal properties will also help guard against circulating germs and pack a serious punch if and when you are down for the count.

 It’s one of my favorite medicinal herbs and one that I believe should be in every at-home medicine cabinet.